Records & Transcripts

 U Unsatisfactory

-- It is at the discretion of individual faculty to use the Plus and Minus grading scale.
+• It is at the discretion of individual faculty to use the Plus and Minus grading scale.

-- All grades are awarded according to faculty members judgments.
+• All grades are awarded according to faculty members judgments.
 Students may repeat failed courses.

-- The course syllabus shall contain a clear explanation of the grading scale to be used by the instructor.
+• The course syllabus shall contain a clear explanation of the grading scale to be used by the instructor.
 Students may not appeal the format an instructor chooses.

-- I Grade: An Incomplete grade may be given by the instructor when a student has completed 75 percent of the course with a grade of at least C, but where there is some verifiable, compelling reason for the lack of completion.
+• Incomplete "I" Grade: An Incomplete grade may be given by the instructor when a student has completed 75 % of the course with a grade of at least C, but where there is some verifiable, compelling reason for the lack of completion.
 College regulations limit the amount of time the student has to make up assignments or examinations.
 The I (Incomplete) must be made up within 120 days of the end of the semester.
 Failure to do so will result in the I grade being changed to an F. A student seeking to complete the work for a course in which he/she received an Incomplete must make arrangements with the instructor who issued the incomplete grade.
 A grade change from the instructor is due to Admissions and Records within 120 days of the end of the applicable semester.

 A grade appeal is the process for students who believe the grade that they received for a course is incorrect.
 A grade appeal must be initiated no later than 30 instructional days into the following regular semester and must follow the following process:

-- Prior to activation of the formal grade appeal process, it is recommended that the student discuss his/her complaint with the instructor who issued the grade.
-If the student cannot reach the instructor, or if the grade is not resolved by the instructor, the student must file a written intent to appeal the grade with the instructors division office.
+2. If the student cannot reach the faculty member or if the grade is not resolved by the faculty member then the student must file a written intent to appeal the grade with the faculty members division office within 2 weeks of the grades posting.

-- If the grade appeal is still unresolved, the student must submit details in writing to the vice president for Academic and Student Affairs, who will act on the grade appeal within 15 days of being notified.
+1. If the grade appeal is still unresolved, the student must submit details in writing to the Vice President of Academic and Student Affairs within 10 days of the meeting with the Academic Director and faculty member.

-Degree/certificate seeking students who has a cumulative grade point average (GPA) less than a 2.0 are placed on academic probation and must meet with a WNC Counselor before they can enroll for classes.
+Degree/certificate seeking students who have a cumulative grade point average (GPA) less than a 2.0 are placed on academic probation and must meet with a WNC Counselor before they can enroll for classes.
 Students will continue to be an academic probation until their GPA reaches a 2.0 or higher.

 A student may repeat a course and have only the highest grade counted as part of his/her total grade point average; all grades will remain on the student transcript.
 Students will not receive duplicate credit for repeated courses unless the course is designated as repeatable for credit.
 Students may repeat courses provided they have fulfilled current course prerequisites and met criteria established for courses with selective readmissions criteria.

 Students may petition to repeat up to 12 units with an adjustment to the previous grade(s).
 If approved, the original grade will be reflected as an R for repeat.
 The R will only be used as a replacement if the repeated course earns a grade higher than the grade originally earned.
 Repeat adjustment may not be applied to W or AD grades.
-A repeat adjustment request must be submitted to Admissions and Records no later than four weeks past the published date on which grades are posted, for the semester in which the course was repeated.

 If a student requests a repeat adjustment for a course that is designated as repeatable for credit, he/she will not receive additional units for the repeated course.